SSaquif/french-lesson-notes/Notes/5-Questions.md

 | How would you do `thing`?              | Comment ferais-tu `thing`?                           |       |
 | How do you want to do `thing`?         | Comment veux-tu faire `thing`?                       |       |
 | How do you feel about `thing`?         | Comment te sens-tu à propos de `thing`?              |       |

+lequel? laquelle? lesquels? lesquelles? = which one? which ones?

+à qui? = to whom?
+example: à qui est-ce que tu parles? = to whom are you speaking?
+I am combining two phrases = Je combine deux phrases

+Qu'en pensez-vous? = What do you think?

+1. Qui est le meilleur fournisseur de café? = Who is the best coffee supplier?
+   Je ne bois pas de café = I do not drink coffee
+   Je préfère le thé = I prefer tea
+   But I don't really drink much caffeine = Mais je ne bois pas vraiment beaucoup de caféine Le meilleur fournisseur de café est Starbucks = The best coffee supplier is Starbucks If I need energy = Si j'ai besoin d'énergie
+   I drink red bull = Je bois du red bull
+   But if I had to choose = Mais si je devais choisir ice coffee = café glacé energy drinks = boissons énergétiques
+   They are all the same = Ils sont tous les mêmes
+   It depends on the program = Ça dépend du programme I am biased = Je suis biaisé so I will say = donc je dirai
+   because that's where I went = parce que c'est là où je suis allé In my opinion = À mon avis la meilleure saison l'autonme = In my opinion the best season is autumn Combien dárgent faut-il pour être riche? = How much money does it take to be rich?
+   More money more problems = Plus d'argent plus de problèmes On the other person = Sur l'autre personne
+   Everyone is different = Tout le monde est différent non emploi = unemployment free money = argent gratuit just vacation = juste des vacances
+   It sucks for the teachers = C'est nul pour les profs as an engineer = en tant qu'ingénieur
+   I like my work = J'aime mon travail picnic in the park = pique-nique dans le parcI chose the first person on the screen = J'ai choisi la première personne à l'écran

+Le prix des choses = The price of things

+Combien coûte un café? = How much does a coffee cost?
+Quel est le prix de l'essence? = What is the price of gas?
+Combien Ca coûte? = How much does it cost?
+Pourruez-vous me dire le prix de cette voiture? = Can you tell me the price of this car?
+Combien ca fait? = How much is it?
+Ca fait combien? = How much is it?

+Reponse:
+il/elle coûte = it costs
+ils/elles coûtent = they cost
+Le prix est de ... = The price is ...
+Ca Coûte ... = It costs ...
+Ca fait ... = It is ...

+À vous la parole = Your turn to speak

+Prendre le déjeuner = To have lunch à láide des formes interrogatives = with the help of interrogative forms et des éléments de la colonne de gauche = and the elements of the left column préparez un sondage sur les activités de la vie quotidienne des gens = prepare a survey on the daily life activities of people

+À Quelle heure verbe + tu/vous ? = At what time do you verb?
+À quelle heure prends-tu le dejeuner? = At what time do you have lunch?
+Je prends le déjeuner à midi = I have lunch at noon

+Aller au restaurant = To go to the restaurant

+Est-ce que tu vas au restaurant? = Are you going to the restaurant?
+Non, je ne vais pas au restaurant = No, I am not going to the restaurant je mange à la maison = I eat at home
+Arroses les plantes = Water the plants
+How often do you water the plants? = À quelle fréquence arroses-tu les plantes?
+Je les arrose tous les jours = I water them every day Are you working today? = Est-ce que tu travailles aujourd'hui?
+Lire le journal = Read the newspaper
+Est-ce que tu lis le journal? = Do you read the newspaper?
+Quand est-ce que tu lis le journal? = When do you read the newspaper?
+Je lis le journal le matin = I read the newspaper in the morning Sortir le soir = Go out in the evening
+Avec qui est-ce que tu sors le soir? = Who do you go out with in the evening?
+Je sors avec mes amis = I go out with my friends
+Faire le ménage = Do the cleaning
+Est-ce que tu fais le ménage? = Do you do the cleaning?
+Oui, je fais le ménage = Yes, I do the cleaning
+Faire la cuisine = Cook
+je fais rien = I do nothing
+Everything is commerial = Tout est commercial pour l'énévement = for the event